SJ23 Tech Tip E16, (Updated 2024-11-08) Bob Schimmel

 -

-A centrifugal style pump can move water faster than a displacement pump.
+A centrifugal pump can move water faster than a displacement pump.

-- A centrifugal pump MUST be capable of pumping a large volume with a minimum 4' of head.
+- A centrifugal pump MUST be capable of pumping with a minimum 4' of head.
 This one exceeds 10'.

-- An electric centrifugal pump can move more water with the correct polarity applied than the opposite polarity.
-Perform this test prior to electrical connection.
-One of Panache's pumps was backward from the manufacturer.
+- A centrifugal pump can move more water with the correct polarity applied than the opposite polarity.
+Perform this test prior to connecting.
+One of Panache's pumps was wired backward from the manufacturer.

 - A check valve in the discharge hose can prevent water from draining back into the bilge after the pump is shut off, but it can also prevent the pump from self priming, restrict water flow or freeze during winter.
 This is why they are NOT installed on Panache.

-3. PROTECTION DIODE - An electric bilge pump is an inductive load that can send a large voltage pulse back into the boat wiring harness when it shuts off.
-For that reason each pump requires a diode across its leads to short circuit the pulse, thereby protecting sensitive electronic devices (LEDs) connected to the wiring harness.
+3. PROTECTION DIODE - An electric bilge pump is an inductive load that sends a large voltage pulse back into the boat wiring harness when the power is shut off.
+This is from the magnetic field collapsing.
+For that reason each pump requires a diode (1N4007) across its coil leads to short circuit the pulse, thereby protecting sensitive electronic devices (LEDs) connected to the wiring harness.
 You may never experience this problem if the cabin lights are switched off when the pump shuts down but one day you will wonder what the hell happened to the lights?
 See Tech Tip E11.

-- I installed this diode electrically next to each pump on a Jones terminal strip as it is the most effective place.
+- I installed this diode next to (electrically close) each pump on a Jones terminal strip as it is the most effective place.
 Don't install the diode buried somewhere in the wiring harness as you will forget where it is.

-4. SETTEE FLOAT SWITCHES - For the shallow settee bilges I repurposed an external float switch that operates in only 1/2" deep water.
-The failure of the reed relay contacts in a float switch is due to contact arcing caused by surge current when a bilge pump (DC motor) starts.
+SETTEE FLOAT SWITCHES - For the shallow settee bilges I repurposed an external float switch that operates in only 1/2" deep water.
+The reed relay contacts in a float switch will fail quickly due to contact arcing caused by surge current when a bilge pump (DC motor) shuts off.
 But if the reed relay of the float switch operates a sealed automotive relay which in turn operates the bilge pump, there is no arcing on the float switch contacts due to the low coil current (~80MA).
-The automotive relay contacts are designed to handle high current and can easily control a bilge pump.
-Problem solved with no standby power drain, hence the relay circuit below that works for Panache's settee pumps.
+The automotive relay contacts are designed to handle high current (30A+) and can easily control a bilge pump.
+Problem solved for the reed relay with no standby power drain.
+This is the relay circuit configuration below that works for Panache's settee pumps.
 This configuration should last a million cycles.
 See Tech Tip E02 for pin assignment on Term Strip #1.

 NOTE - Don't operate a reed relay with only micro-amps of current as it will eventually go intermittent.
 The current should be in the milliamp range to keep the contacts clean.

 Possible Trouble - Float switch failure may also be due to a hull pounding hard on waves damaging the delicate reed relay as it bounces in a dry bilge.
-Each bounce will cycle the pump power, pitting the contacts.
+Each bounce may cycle the pump power, pitting the contacts.
 While this problem is more prevalent on a power boat skipping across the waves than on a sailboat sliding over the waves, you should be mindful of this.
 It could be an issue in the shallow settee "bilge" of an SJ23.
+So far it hasn't been a problem on Panache.

 STILLING WELL - Consider installing the float switch in a "stilling well" to dampen the surface so it measures water depth more accurately, minimizing start/stop cycles due to water sloshing.
 Water in a "stilling well" is almost like installing an electronic timer (start delay of ~5 sec and a drop out delay of ~15 sec) to prevent false starts.
 This timer might be useful on its own merit though.
 With either or both of these timers the pump will cycle less, which is a more satisfactory long lasting operation.